 Hair loss produced by maturing hairlines and receding hairlines (typically caused by male-pattern baldness) can look similar at first, making it difficult to distinguish which is causing your hair loss.

-While everyone has a few tiny hairs in front of their hairline, a large amount of light, short hairs in front of your hairline could indicate that you're balding.
+While everyone has a few tiny hairs in front of their hairline, a large amount of light, short hairs in front of your hairline could indicate that you're receding.

 Balding is the next stage of hair loss after receding.
 This is far more noticeable than a mature hairline.
-Here are some indicators that you're going bald:
+Here are some indicators that you're going bald instead of maturing:

 - On the Norwood Scale, your hair pattern resembles stages four and upwards.